Skip to main content

 Configure the tag template

-After importing the template, create a new tag using the OneView Server Tag template and configure the following:
+After importing the template, create a new tag using the OneView Server Tag template and paste your API key into the API Key field.
+You can also configure the following:

-Optionally provide an idempotency key to prevent duplicate events.
-Multiple events with the same idempotency key are considered duplicates, and only the first occurrence will be processed.
+You may optionally provide an idempotency key to prevent duplicate events.
+OneView internally uses a high-efficiency UUID format to store each Event ID.OneView will generate a UUID v5 for you, based on your provided string.
+Multiple events with the same Event ID are considered duplicates, and only the first occurrence will be processed.

 Configure additional user identifiers beyond what’s automatically collected.
 The template supports: